-Journey times to the plant are less than three hours in a purpose-built lorry.
+Journey times to the plant are a maximum of seven hours, and as our results show, less than half this on average.
 Everyone handling the ducks is appropriately trained in bird welfare and must demonstrate a sufficient level of competence before being allowed to handle any livestock.
 Like the rest of our livestock supply chain, a vet inspects the birds on arrival at the processing plant and is present on site at all times.
 The inspection includes farm health records and an inspection of the flock.
 The birds are kept in small groups in a covered lairage before being processed.
 Waiting times are kept to a minimum to avoid stress.